-All I see as I enter the S-Plex Center in Seoul, South Korea is women.
+All I see as I enter the S-Plex Center in Seoul, South Korea are women.

 Fans are clutching sweating bubble teas and lounging on the couches that fill the lobby of OnGameNet’s esports estadium.
 Overwatch teams Lunatic-Hai and Mighty AOD are scheduled to compete in the company’s GIGA Arena on the building’s 15th floor.
 Though the match is still an hour away, the excitement in the lobby is already building.
 The line for the women’s bathroom winds through an access corridor and straight through the lobby.
 Waiting in line for the bathroom is not something I’m used to doing at esports events.